umd-lib/archelon/docs/ArchelonDevelopmentEnvironment.md

 ```

 ----

 **Note:** For production, additional variables in the "COMMANDS"
-stanza are needed to configure the SSH private key for STFP
+stanza are needed to configure the SSH private key for SFTP
 import/export operations, i.e:

 ```